-Students are mentored by companies in business incubators, providing them the opportunity to be part of a team involved in product development which may even lead to commercialisation.
+Students are mentored by companies in Business Incubators, providing them the opportunity to be part of the team involved in product development which may even lead to commercialisation.
 They will experience how ideas and innovations can lead to products for consumers.
 In addition to that, they will see for themselves the flow of business processes.

-At the end of the Business Incubator Programme, students are required to submit a report on their experiences throughout the Business Incubator Programme.
+At the end of the programme, students are required to prepare a report on their experience throughout the Business Incubator Programme in the selected companies.

-Malaysian business incubators form a tightly-knit group under the National Incubator Network Association (NINA) which is affiliated with the Association of Asean Business Incubation (AABI).
+Malaysian Business Incubators form a tightly-knit group under the National Incubator Network Association (NINA) which is affiliated with the Association of Asean Business Incubation (AABI).
 Its members include Technology Park Malaysia, Malaysian Technology Development Corporation, Sirim and Kulim Technology Park Corporation.
 UniMAP works closely with these organisations to ensure the success of the programme.